top of page

 Only a handful of my closest friends and family members knew about my mental health condition until the spring of 2016.
 However, it has been a defining part of my adult life.
-I only learned to effectively manage my generalized anxiety disorder after everything came to a head in 2011 and I was forced to take a leave of absence from work.
+I only learned to effectively manage my generalized anxiety disorder after everything came to a head in a previous workplace and I was forced to take a leave of absence from work.
 Before that, it resulted in excruciatingly debilitating depression twice, during which I was completely unrecognizable from my usually cheerful and strong self and could barely function.

 I’d spent my academic and professional lives in high-performing, competitive environments, which made my shame and embarrassment that much greater.

 My mind was my most prized possession, and it simply did not work during these episodes.
 I was terrified of people finding out and especially of professional repercussions.
 I didn’t want people to think less of me, treat me differently, or view me as weak and incapable in the workplace.
 When I had to take the leave of absence, I believed that my career was over.
 I wasn’t aware of any peers or role models who had dealt with a similar experience, so I had little hope of overcoming.
 That of course just made my anxiety worse.

 While I’m proud of many of my accomplishments, I am far and away the most proud of learning how to manage my anxiety disorder, which is hands down the hardest thing I’ve ever had to do.

 Having spent my post-business school career in the social sector, I had yet to work at a nonprofit that I felt was 100% “my” mission.
 I began toying with the idea of starting my own organization in 2015.
 I wanted to create a nonprofit that would have transformed my own experience as someone navigating the workplace with a mental health condition.
 There was a big gap in this field and therefore, for better or worse, a lot of room to innovate.